zapmal/board-hub/CONTRIBUTING.md

 ## Development Process

 All changes happen through pull requests.
-Pull requests are the best way to propose changes, you can submit a pull request
+Pull requests are the best way to propose changes, you can submit one
 <a href="https://github.com/Zondazx/board-hub/pulls">here</a>, and after review, these can be merged into the project.

 ## Pull Requests